richardcblewett/cat-breed-chooser/README.md

 I chose bootstrap as a CSS framework because I am interested in learning more about bootstrap and because it offers some built-in responsiveness.
 However, I also spiced the project with some vanilla CSS in places where I didn't want to use the default bootstrap options.<br>

 ## Searching
 Rather than choose to search cat breeds one parameter at a time, I chose to search using one query that contained all parameters.
-I did this by using a form to fill out the query information, taking the time to make sure the form populates with data values.
+I did this by using a form to fill out the query information, taking the time to make sure the form populates with valid data values.
 <br><br>

 # User Stories
-All user stories assume the user is interested in getting a new cat and wants to do some initial research about the different breeds of cat available.
+All user stories assume the user is interested in getting a new cat and wants to do some initial research about the different cat breeds available.

 ## MVP
 [x] As a user, I want to be able to browse the different breeds of cat so that I can do some research on breeds I know and find out if they will be a good choice for me.